- If You're Tired of Using Pushbuttons on Your Display, Touch Buttons Can Provide a Fresh, New Look to Control Your Presentation

 - We Have All of Your Custom Brightsign Interface Needs

 Custom Design and Manufacturing is Easier Than You Think

 A Retail Case Study - int-AR-act

-When int-AR-act needed a partner to create a customer queue management system, they turned to Black Diamond Solutions and we delivered.
+When int-AR-act needed a partner to create a customer queue management system, they turned to the interactive electronics company, Black Diamond Solutions and we delivered.
 Our process - rapidly design a prototype, test it in-store, and build the final products.
 In fact, over 10,000 products were delivered to their deadline just to start.